silinhas/softphone/README.md

 # Softphone Component

 The `Softphone` component is a comprehensive solution for call management within your React applications.
 It provides a rich and extensible interface for making and managing calls.
 Additionally, it includes options to customize the appearance and behavior of the component.
+You can see a live demo [here](https://telaclaims.github.io/softphone).

 ## Features